 While you’re unlikely to find any motor oil at the swap shop (most motor oil brought to HHW facilities is from a do-it-yourself oil change and not something that can be resold), there’s bound to be antifreeze, brake fluid, transmission fluid, and/or windshield wiper fluid available.
 Especially during the hot summer, engine coolant (antifreeze) is a helpful product to have available in the garage.

 Fun fact: The color of engine coolant actually matters.
 If your car is using orange coolant, don’t pick up green coolant and mix it in or you could cause engine damage.

 5. Garden Products

-There are a variety of chemicals sold (fungicides, herbicides, pesticides, etc.) to make sure that your flowers and plants are growing unimpeded.
+There are a variety of chemicals sold (fungicides, herbicides, pesticides, etc.) intended for use in the garden.
 These products are usually not cheap and you have to buy more than you need.
-Luckily, many of them, as well as fertilizer, are available at the HHW product exchange room.
+Many of them, as well as fertilizer, may be available at your local HHW product exchange room.

 Originally published on July 26, 2017, this article was updated in July 2021.